E-commerce

 What is the cart conversion rate?

-What you should not make it say
+What not to make it say

 Simple example